thibault/cofr/README.md

-# Cofr, safely backup your sensitive data
+# Cofr, make secure backups of sensitive data using your Trezor hardware wallet

 Cofr is a tool to easily and safely use your Trezor hardware wallet to keep your sensitive data encrypted.